 -Emergency Management Plan: All Independent Contractors are responsible for reviewing their client’s emergency plan on file with Abby Services.
 We have included details about our emergency management plan in your orientation.

 -Abuse: It is the responsibility of the person who hears, sees, or suspects abuse or exploitation to personally report this to the Department of Children and Families at 1-800-96-ABUSE.

 (1) The homemaker or companion shall have evidence of training in topics related to human development and interpersonal relationships, nutrition, shopping, food storage, use of equipment and supplies, planning and organizing of household tasks, and principles of cleanliness and safety:

 (2) The homemaker shall have the following responsibilities:

 (a) To maintain the home in the optimum state of cleanliness and safety depending upon the client’s and the caregiver’s resources;

 (b) To perform the functions generally undertaken by the natural homemaker, including such duties as preparation of meals, laundry, and shopping;

-(c) To perform casual, cosmetic assistance, such as brushing the client’s hair, assisting with make-up, filing and polishing nails, with the exception of clipping nails for diabetic patients;
+(c) To perform casual, cosmetic assistance, such as brushing the client’s hair, assisting with make-up, filing, and polishing nails.

 (d) To stabilize the client when walking, as needed, by holding the client’s arm or hand; and